 GTC discussed this project with the USFWS Athen Field Office on several occasions.
-Based on t GTC discussed this project with the USFWS Athens Field Office on several occasions.
-USFWS requested a Biological Assessment (BA) to be developed based on the location of the ECGR Project, length of the proposed transmission line, and amount of tree clearing required to construct and maintain the transmission facilities.
+USFWS requested a Biological Assessment (BA) to be developed based on the location of the ECGR Project, length of the proposed transmission line, and amount of tree clearing required to construct and maintain the transmission facilities; as well as the documentation of Tricolored bats using culvert roots along with I-20 corridor in proximity of the ECGR Project area.
 GTC contracted with Ecological Solutions to develop the BA which outlines the amount of proposed forested clearing anticipated for the ECGR Project as well as the proposed timelines for when that clearing will occur (see Appendix F-1 -Biological Assessment).
-GTC has committed to adhering to USFWS' recommended restricted tree clearing windows.
-The only USFWS-approved exception to following the restrictive clearing windows will be for the removal of early successional tree growth within the existing, vacant GPC transmission line ROW located in Putnam County.
-This section of existing, vacant transmission line ROW can be cleared any time of year due to the early successional nature of the forest and low probability of use by the tricolored bat.
-The ECGR Project BA is currently being reviewed by the USFWS and a
+The determination of the BA and concurrence by RUS is that the ECGR Project is "not likely to jeopardize" the Tricolored Bat.